 Best Soup Places to Warm You Up in Metro Atlanta

 Order at the counter in this casual chic spot that’s one of our top picks for top mommy and me lunch spots.
 The menu changes daily and the restaurant uses local produce from area farms.
-As you might guess from the name, the soups here are top notch: brisket chili, dad’s turkey chili, and chicken tortilla all have loyal followings.
-Brookhaven, Buckhead, Decatur, Westside.
+As you might guess from the name, the soups here are top notch: brisket chili, dad’s turkey chili and chicken tortilla all have loyal followings.
+Brookhaven, Buckhead, Decatur, Roswell and Westside.

 Gluten-free and vegan soup options abound here in a casual setting with at-the-counter service.
 Try the grilled vegetable, tomato basil bisque or lentil sausage soups.
 Beyond the bowl, the freshly made sandwiches and salads are flavorful and fresh.
 Also, the breads here are outstanding, and you’ll want to bring home a loaf of pumpkin, banana or cranberry-orange bread to have for breakfast the next day.
-Sandy Springs.
+Sandy Springs and Dunwoody.

 This NYC-style deli does bagels right (hand-rolled and boiled) with lox and a schmear of cream cheese, of course.
 And if you’re craving matzoh ball soup, this is the best bowl in Atlanta.
 Serving breakfast, lunch and dinner, the restaurant’s name comes from the ship that brought the owner’s mother and grandparents, Holocaust survivors, to New York in 1949.
 Decatur.